RAK3272-SiP Quick Start Guide

 AT+BAND=4

-Depending on the Regional Band you selected, you might need to configure the sub-band of your RAK3172 to match the gateway and LoRaWAN network server.
-This is especially important for Regional Bands like US915, AU915, and CN470.
+Depending on the regional band, configure the sub-band of the RAK3172 to align with the gateway and LoRaWAN network server.
+This configuration is especially critical for regional bands such as US915, AU915, and CN470.

 List of band parameter options